-- Kill the God: Only gods and god-made things can harm and/or kill gods.
+- Kill the God: Only gods, god-made things and dragons can harm and/or kill gods.

 - Kissing Under the Influence: After Tink becomes drunk for the first time, she then proceeds to kiss him out of nowhere and then suck him off before falling asleep.